gboeing/ppd534/assignments/group-assignment-04/README.md

-# Group Assignment 4: Spatial Data
+# Group Assignment 4: Spatial Analysis

-Due Wed 4 Mar by 23:59 via Blackboard submission.
+See syllabus for due date.

 You will analyze the data you downloaded in assignment 1, and optionally other new data as needed.
 Create a new Jupyter notebook.
 Use geopandas to load your data set and clean/process it as needed.